StuartsProjects/StuartsProjects.github.io/_posts/2022-10-03-Seeeduino_XIAO.md

 Having sorted out how to sleep and wake up the XIAO, we can see what happens when we add LoRa transmit capability.

+Note that the frequency settings of 434000000 that are defined in the following programs Settings.h file;

+	const uint32_t Frequency = 434000000;           //frequency of transmissions in hertz

+Must match the LoRa module in use, 434000000 is 434Mhz, so you will need  to use the appropriate LoRa module for this band.
+For other bands, 868Mhz or 915Mhz, use appropriate LoRa modules and frequency settings.

 The first example is **7\_LoRa\_Transmitter\_Sleep\_Switch\_Wakeup** and this wakes up when a switch is activated, sends a message "Gate Open" and then goes back to sleep.
 The receiver could then detect the "Gate Open" message and act appropriately.
 In this sleep mode the sleep current consumption was 20uA.